zoxpx/pxdocs/content/reference/CLI/service.md

 ```

-### pxctl service node-wipe
+## Delete all Portworx related data

-pxctl service node-wipe deletes all data related to Portworx from the node.
+With `pxctl service node-wipe`, you can delete all data related to Portworx from the node.
 It will also wipe the storage device that was provided to Portworx.
 This command can be run only when Portworx is stopped on the node.
 Run this command if a node needs to be re-initialized.

 {{<info>}}
-**Note:** This is a disruptive command and could lead to data loss.
+This is a disruptive command and could lead to data loss.
 Please use caution.
 {{</info>}}

 ```text